bazarinitiative/BazarServer/doc/Bazar-Standard.md

 - Combine with Recommendation.

-### Tag service
+### Hashtag service

 - Combine with Recommendation.

-## Real-Identity service
+## Realname service

 - Tells that an userID is somebody in real world.

-## Account-Inherit service

-- Tells that a new userID is replacing an old userID.
+Tells that a new userID is inheriting an old userID.

 ## Translation service

-- Translate UGC to different language.
+- Translate UGC to different languages.

 ## Statistic service